TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exrconnchkbtwnmseegwmfaileddiag.md

 We are actively working to resolve the issue and you can receive updates by subscribing to Service Health Alerts using [service health alerts documentation](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-activity-log-alerts-on-service-notifications?toc=%2fazure%2fservice-health%2ftoc.json), or view your peering status from the portal following below steps: <br>

 1. On the left pane choose All Services <br>
-2. In the middle choose Express Route circuits <br>
+2. In the middle choose ExpressRoute circuits <br>
 3. Once the circuit is selected, you can check your Peerings on the bottom left